 There are usually 2 power buttons that supply or cut power your projector.
 The power button your remote or the actual projector are obvious choices.

-However, some may be tempted to just use the A/C switch that is often found by where the power cord connects to the projector.
+However, some may be tempted to just use the A/C switch that is often found by where the power cord connects to the projector (more on projector connections in our guide).
 This switch bypasses the long cooldown process of a properly shut down projector.

 When you properly shutdown a projector with the power button, it will take anywhere from 1-5 minutes to completely turn off.
 This allows the fans ample time to cool down the projector.
 If you flip the A/C switch, you skip the cooldown process and the internal components of the projector could be damaged from the excess heat.